camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/aws-sqs.md

 3. In the **Input message data** section, fill the field **Message body** with the data you would like to submit to the queue.
 The field requires FEEL input.
 4. (Optional) In the **Input message data** section, fill the field **Message attributes** to set optional message metadata.
 This field requires FEEL input.
 See the relevant [appendix](#what-are-the-message-attributes-and-how-can-i-set-them) section to find out more about this field.

-## AWS SQS Connector response
+## Amazon SQS Connector response

-The **AWS SQS Connector** returns the SQS message identifier of a newly created message.
+The **Amazon SQS Connector** returns the SQS message identifier of a newly created message.
 The response contains a `messageId` variable.

 You can use an output mapping to map the response: